AnggaR96s/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.